01abhi/CustomerListing/README.md

 3. Displaying Customer data lists publicly
 4. Editing/Deleting the existing customer data.

+# Pre-requisites to run this application.
+1. PHP 7.2.5 or higher along with these PHP extensions Ctype, iconv, JSON, PCRE, Session, SimpleXML, and Tokenizer should be installed.
+2. Composer and MYSQL should be installed.

 # Installation of dependencies and starting the server.
 1. $ cd clists
 2. $ composer install